Unveiling the drivers of the Baryon Cycles with Interpretable Multi-step Machine Learning and Simulations: Data and Methods

 To prepare the data for training the model, we applied $\log_{10}$ transformations to all features in training and testing datasets because these features span many orders of magnitude.
 Many of our datasets contain zero values.
 For these, we replaced the zero values of each feature with a small positive number $\epsilon = 10^{-4}\min(\mu_i)$.

 After processing, our dataset comprised 89 features across 107,867 galaxies.
 To address multicollinearity, we employed the Pearson correlation method, identifying pairs of features with strong correlations (correlation coeffcients $> 0.75$).
 Then we applied the Variance Inflation Factor(VIF) method to mitigate the multicollinearity issues among the features (\cite{salmeron2020}).
 We also used stepwise linear regression to select features for training the model.
 We dropped 23 features due to strong multicollinearity and leakage issues, which could negatively impact the model performance by introducing redundancy.
 By removing these highly correlated features, we simplified the feature set and reduced the potential for multicollinearity.
-The correlation matrix for these 23 features is presented in Appendix B.
+The correlation matrices in Appendix B display 27 features that were evaluated for redundancy based on pairwise correlations.
+From this set, 23 features were removed using the VIF and regression filtering.
+A list of removed features is provided in Appendix B.